Eric M. Meslin, Ph.D., FCAHS

 He has held academic positions at the University of Toronto (1988-96); as Visiting Fellow at Green College, University of Oxford (1994-95); and as Professor-at-Large at the University of Western Australia (2008-2010).
 During 2012-2013 he was appointed the Pierre de Fermat Chaire d’Excellence at the Université de Toulouse.

-Dr. Meslin has more than 150 published articles and book chapters on various topics in bioethics and science and is a co-editor of the Cambridge University Press Bioethics and Law Series,.
+Dr. Meslin has more than 150 published articles and book chapters on various topics in bioethics and science and is a co-editor of the Cambridge University Press Bioethics and Law Series.
 He has been a member of several boards and including the Institute of Medicine’s Committee on Ethical and Scientific Issues in Studying the Safety of Approved Drugs; the Ethics Subcommittee to the Director of the U.S. Centers for Disease Control and Prevention; and the Board of Directors of Genome Canada.

 On May 9, 2007 he was appointed a Chevalier de L’Order Nationale du Mérite (Knight of the National Order of Merit) by the French Ambassador to the United States for contributions to French bioethics policy.
+On September 17 2015 he was elected a Fellow of the Canadian Academy of Health Sciences.